shubham7saxena/RiteekS.github.io/_posts/2018-03-03-Complete-Journey-with-GoRoutines.md

 * [Common mistakes while using Go Routines and how to avoid them?](#common-mistakes-while-using-go-routines-and-how-to-avoid-them?)

 ## What are Go Routines?
 GoRoutines are the way of doing the jobs concurrently.
 They allow us to create and run the multiple methods or functions concurrently in the same address space inexpensively.
 We can say that the idea of GoRoutines are inspired by CoRoutines.
-IMO the only difference is that CoRoutines supports the explicit mean of transferring the control to other CoRoutines while GoRoutines have it implicitly.
+In my opinion the only difference is that CoRoutines supports the explicit mean of transferring the control to other CoRoutines while GoRoutines have it implicitly.
 (This point will get clearer in the scheduling section of this block).
 GoRoutines are lightweight abstraction over threads, because their creation and destruction are very cheap as compared to threads and they are scheduled over OS threads.
 Executing the methods in the background is as easy as prepending the word `go` in a function call.
 Let’s see with a simple example.

 ```go